bodleian/iiif-static-choices/README.md

      - Increase Docker memory allocation in Docker Desktop Settings > Resources
      - Try processing smaller images or reduce the resolution
      - Use the `--memory=4g` flag when running Docker manually

+   - **Naming Issues or Resource Conflicts**: If different viewers seem to be using the same resources:
+     - Ensure you're using the latest version of the application
+     - Try using a very distinct outputId when creating viewers
+     - Check server.js file to ensure the naming conventions are being applied

 ## Exporting Viewers for External Servers